NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 ![alt text](raw_rna_data.PNG) <br>
 *Raw RNA-Seq data from the Allen Brain Atlas*

+The brain regions we are examining are the Anterior Cingulate Cortex (7283 single cells), the Lateral Geniculate Nucleus (1576 single cells), the Medial Temporal Gyrus, and Primary Visual Cortex.

 ### Goal 2: Representation for under-studied populations

 ![alt text](hgdp_data.png) <br>